Space Ranger Processing

 Input

-To process Visium HD data, you use the spaceranger count command to align the reads in the FASTQ files against a reference genome and provides their spatial location using the oligonucleotide barcode.
+To process Visium HD data, you use the spaceranger count command to align the reads in the FASTQ files against a reference genome.
+Each oligonucleotide barcode has an associated spatial location on the tissue slide, which is mapped to the image of the tissue.
 The three primary inputs to the count command are:

 1. FASTQ files containing the raw sequencing reads